ajrcarey/pdfium-render/README.md

 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
   See the "Multithreading" section above.
+* `sync`: provides an implementation of the `Send` and `Sync` traits for the Pdfium struct.
+This allows a `Pdfium` instance to be shared across threads.
+Requires the `thread_safe` feature.

-The `thread_safe` feature is enabled by default.
+The `sync` and `thread_safe` features are enabled by default.
 All other features are disabled by default.

 ## Porting existing Pdfium code from other languages